 Keri was raised in Wisconsin and Michigan, and can’t wait to continue the tradition of family road trips with a big cooler full of picnic supplies, to take our child fishing and golfing with grandpa and to pick blueberries like she did growing up.

 We look forward to mountain and lakeside camping trips, visiting Nickolai’s family in Colorado and Panama, making pelmeny (Siberian dumplings) and blintzes, baking cookies, and going to concerts, museums, and playdates.
 Most of all, we’re excited to discover the world through our child’s eyes and all they will become.

 I admit that I’m biased, but my wife is the most amazing person I know.
 Kind, funny and whip smart, Keri exudes patience and warmth.
-She balances a career teaching music and turning around struggling non-profits, taking care of her dad, and staying connected to a large group of caring friends.
+She balances a career teaching music and leading non-profits, family, and staying connected to a large group of caring friends.
 Most people try to avoid extra responsibilities; Keri steps up to a challenge, especially when it involves helping others.

 I know that Keri will be a wonderful mother.
 Leading a youth and family based music organization lets her work from home a couple of days each week, and she’s grateful to also have the flexibility to bring our child to work with her.
 I know she can’t wait to take our child to the children’s music, art, and theatre experiences she’s spent her career creating for others.
 With her love for animated films, I definitely see matinees and sing-a-long films in our future.
 I’m excited to hear her sing to our own child the same lullabies and songs from around the world she’s taught her students, and trade swimming Alcatraz in for family swims and reprising her first job as a swimming teacher with parent-tot swim classes.